blastbeng/spotisub/README.md

 * /generate/reccomendations => Generate a random reccomendations Playlist
 * /generate/user_playlists => import a random playlist from your spotify account
 * /generate/all_user_playlists => import all playlist from your spotify account
+* /generate/saved_tracks => import a playlist with all your saved tracks from your spotify account

 SCRIPT FEATURES:
 * Generate 5 playlist based on your history, top tracks and saved tracks
 * Generate artist reccomendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify
+* Generate playlist with all your saved tracks on Spotify

 ## Getting Started